-Insect repellents are agents applied to the skin, clothing and/or bed nets to deter biting insects such as mosquitos and ticks.
-They are important in the prevention of mosquito-borne infections such as malaria, Zika virus, dengue fever and yellow fever, and tick-borne infections including Lyme disease and tick-borne encephalitis.
+Insect repellents are applied to the skin and clothing to deter biting insects, such as mosquitos and ticks.
+They are important in the prevention of mosquito-borne infections, such as malaria, Zika virus, dengue fever and yellow fever, and tick-borne infections including Lyme disease and tick-borne encephalitis.

-Pregnant women should be advised against travel to areas where there is a risk of mosquito-borne infection, and should be aware that rates of Lyme disease transmission vary locally and globally.
-Ticks are most commonly found in forest fringes, forest glades, riverside meadows and marshland, and forest plantations with brushwood and shrubbery.
+Pregnant women should be advised against travel to areas where there is a risk of mosquito-borne infection and should be aware that transmission of Lyme disease and other tick-borne illnesses vary locally and globally.

 When exposure to environments where insect bites may lead to serious illness is unavoidable, non-pharmacological preventative measures are important.
-These include staying indoors at the times of day when mosquitos are most active, using bed nets impregnated with insecticide to avoid mosquito bites, and minimising skin exposure when outdoors by wearing long sleeves and trousers (including tucking trousers into socks where there is a risk of mosquito/tick exposure).
-Insect repellent should be applied to clothing and exposed skin according to the manufacturer’s instructions, and washed off once returning indoors.
+These include staying indoors at the times of day when mosquitos are most active, using bed nets impregnated with insecticide, and minimising skin exposure when outdoors by wearing long sleeves and trousers (including tucking trousers into socks where there is a risk of mosquito/tick exposure).
+Insect repellent should be applied to clothing and exposed skin according to the manufacturer’s instructions and washed off once returning indoors.
 Ticks should be removed from the skin intact as soon as possible to reduce the risk of transmission of tick-borne disease.